spoonapps/docs/getting_started/samples/2-node.md

 #### Pull dependencies and start a container

 aIRChat has a few prerequisites.
-We'll need the Node.js image and the Git image, which are available from spoonbrew.
+We'll need the Node.js image and the Git image, which are available on the Spoon Hub.

 ```
 # The pull command downloads the images